Rakjlou/42-exam-trainer/README.md

 # 42-exam-trainer
 A quick and easy program to train 42 exams.
+Only exam 02 is supported for now.

 ## Usage
 Copy this repo via `git clone` or anything else.
 Then enter the trainer directory, and simply: